azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 Enter "AzSK_ADO_CL" in the query field.

 You should see data about AzSK.ADO events as query results.
-(Again, this assumes that by now AzSK.ADO control scan results are being sent to this workspace.
+(Again, this assumes that by now AzSK.ADO control scan results are being sent to this workspace):
 <kbd>
 ![09_Log_Analytics_Workspace_Logs_Query](../Images/09_Log_Analytics_Workspace_Logs_Query.png)
 </kbd>